Hi, I’m Dr Emma Thurston.

 I qualified from Oxford University in 2015 with a distinction in Medicine (BM, BCh) and a MA in medical sciences.

 I’m currently a GP trainee living in the New Forest.
-I’m also undertaking a master’s degree in Public Health from the University of Edinburgh and studying for a diploma in lifestyle medicine alongside being a practising doctor.
+I’m just finishing up a master’s degree in Public Health from the University of Edinburgh and studying for a diploma in lifestyle medicine alongside being a practising doctor.
 I’m also the Regional Director for the British Society of Lifestyle Medicine (BSLM) for Hampshire & Dorset.

 Find me on Instagram and Twitter @dremmathurston.